If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Private Lenders and How They Work

 Private Lenders and How They WorkA private business loan is just like a bank or credit union loan.
 For example, you can use the money to buy inventory, advertise, consolidate debt, or meet next week’s payroll.
-You pay back the money lent to you with interest or fixed rate fees.
+You pay back the money lent to you with interest or fixed-rate fees.

 All lenders will put your application through underwriting.
 While no two lenders are alike in their process, here are many items they will consider, and you should understand.